catseye/Robin/doc/Tutorial.md

     (abort (inapplicable-object (abort (unbound-identifier fun))))

 You might conclude from this that [`fun`][] is not a built-in — and you'd be right!
-Unlike basically every other Lisp-like language, in Robin, `fun` is a derived form.
-It's implemented as a macro in the standard library.
+Unlike almost every other Lisp-like language, in Robin, `fun` is implemented as a macro.
+It can be imported from the standard library.

 As you saw above, you can ask the Robin reference interpreter to